2-Ddd/International_Debt_Analysis/README.md

 What is the average amount of debt owed by countries across different debt indicators?

 The data used in this project is provided by The World Bank.
-It contains both national and regional debt statistics for several countries across the globe as recorded from 1970 to 2015"# International_Debt_Analysis"
+It contains both national and regional debt statistics for several countries across the globe as recorded from 1970 to 2015"